MFR6340/theenglishextension.org/young-world-2/Unit-5: Are We There Yet?.md

 <img src="https://i.imgur.com/61EpL2l.png" width="25%" />

-In this book, which is actually six volumes combined into one, beloved author Enid Blyton takes Mike, Belinda and Ann with their parents and Granny on a series of summer adventures in a caravan, a houseboat and an ocean liner..
-(Lexile 570L)  <sup>[what is this?](/resources/Lexile%20measures)</sup>
+In this book, which is actually six volumes combined into one, beloved author Enid Blyton takes Mike, Belinda and Ann with their parents and Granny on a series of summer adventures in a caravan, a houseboat and an ocean liner.
+Leie 70L)  <sup>[what is this?](/resources/Lexile%20measures)</sup>

 <a href="https://www.bookdepository.com/Family-Stories-Series-Are-We-There-Yet-Enid-Blyton/9781444959529#" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1058727152" rel="nofollow">Buy on Orell Füssli</a>